centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/first-supervision.md

 > [Configure the proxy](../administration/parameters/centreon-ui.md#proxy-configuration) to allow the Centreon server to access the internet.

-Install the **Base Generic** Monitoring Connector (if it is not already installed) by moving your cursor on it and by clicking on the **+** icon (it is a prerequisite to the installation of any other Monitoring Connectors):
+Install the **Base Generic** Monitoring Connector (if it is not already installed) by moving your cursor onto it and then clicking the **+** icon (it is a prerequisite for the installation of any other Monitoring Connectors):

 ![image](../assets/getting-started/pp_base_generic_1.png)

-You can also click on the Monitoring Connector in order to know its content before installing it:
+You can also click the Monitoring Connector to discover its content before installing it:

 ![image](../assets/getting-started/pp_base_generic_2.png)